Inside: Create family memories and a Christmas tradition by choosing special ornaments for your kids to celebrate their year.

 - What were they in love with/obsessed with?
 Think cartoon characters, favorite toys, Disney characters, etc.

 - What new skill did they learn?
-Like reading, riding their bikes, learning how to swim, etc.
+Reading, riding their bikes, learning how to swim, learning to surf, etc.

 - What hobbies/afterschool activities did they partake in?
-Did they participate in dance, scouts, sports, etc.
+Did they participate in dance, scouts, sports, play, music, etc.?

 Every year, my kids LOVE seeing what ornament I’ve picked out for them.
 And then they proudly hang it on the tree next to their older ornaments.